kubearchive/kubearchive/DEVELOPMENT.md

     https://localhost:8081/apis/batch/v1/jobs | jq
     ```

+    NOTE: If kubearchive is deployed in an Openshift cluster you can use your user's token.
+    You can also try insecure access.
+    ```bash
+    curl -k -H "Authorization: Bearer $(oc whoami --show-token)" https://localhost:8081/apis/batch/v1/jobs
+    ```

 1. Check the new logs on the KubeArchive API:
     ```bash
     kubectl logs -n kubearchive -l app=kubearchive-api-server